 On-site operations were completed on 9 November 2016 with the installation of a borehole observatory for long-term in situ temperature measurements to 863 mbsf.
 The observatory was equipped with an ROV landing platform and a CORK head and was instrumented with thermistor arrays to 863 mbsf.
 Thermistors monitor temperature mainly inside the cased borehole at 13 depth horizons (Table T3), and data are recorded continuously by data loggers mounted in the CORK head.
-Recovery of the data by ROV is planned for March 2018, using the JAMSTEC research vessel Kairei and the ROV Kaiko.
+Recovery of the data by ROV is planned for March 2018, using the Japan Agency for Marine-Earth Science and Technology research vessel Kairei and the ROV Kaiko.

 The shore-based research program of Expedition 370 at KCC ended on 23 November 2016.
 By this time, all samples had been cleaned a second time and prepared for further analyses under super-clean conditions.
 A first set of analyses was completed on selected samples, including cell counts and taxonomic composition of microbial communities.
-In addition, incubation experiments under high-pressure and high-temperature conditions had started to investigate potential microbial activity.
+In addition, incubation experiments under high-pressure and high-temperature conditions were started to investigate potential microbial activity.